Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Is a company permitted to continue to employ an employee involved in cartel conduct?

-Yes.
-However, a company must ensure that its continued employment of the employee does not contravene any court orders prohibiting a person from:
+Yes, provided that continued employment of the employee does not contravene any court orders prohibiting a person from:

 - being a director or promoter of a body corporate; or